AndrewYaremenko/CRUDPHP/README.md

 # CRUDPHP
 ##### A simple PHP CRUD application using MySQL to create, read, update and delete records in a database.
+##### The application is built on data management over two tables, related keys and a cascade.

 ## Install